 Mental Health and Wellbeing

 University is an exciting period of anyone’s life; however, it can also be quite overwhelming.
 It is important that we look after our mental health and wellbeing throughout the academic year so that we can perform at our best.
-Personally, it is very easy to sink a ridiculous number of hours into my coursework and degree and forget to schedule time to relax.
-Here are some of my top tips on mental health and work/life balance.
+Here are some of Donald’s top tips on mental health and work/life balance.

 You may have heard a lot of people talking about mindfulness whenever the subject of mental health comes up.
 At first, I was a bit apprehensive at trying it as I couldn’t fully relax.
 However, after a few mindfulness sessions every day, I began to notice the benefits of taking that 10 minutes out and relaxing.